Public Info Management Theories & Concepts

 - Save the document in the format required for submission:

-- LastnameFirstname.MPIO.FY24 (e.g. PolitanoPhilip.MPIOP.FY24)
+- LastnameFirstname.EPIO.FY26 (e.g. PolitanoPhilip.EPIOP.FY26)

 -

-Complete the MPIO Application Package
+Complete the EPIO Application Package

-What to include in MPIO application package:
+What to include in EPIO application package:

 - Candidate Information